aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/tutorials/training/finetune_hftrainer.rst

        _verify_param_shape_across_processes = lambda process_group, tensors, logger=None: True

 - Variable input sizes: When fine-tune models such as dslim/bert-base-NER using the `token-classification example <https://github.com/huggingface/transformers/tree/main/examples/pytorch/token-classification>`__, you may encounter timeouts (lots of "socket.h:524 CCOM WARN Timeout waiting for RX" messages) and execution hang.
 This occurs because NER dataset has different sample sizes, which causes many recompilations and compiled graph (NEFF) reloads.
 Furthermore, different data parallel workers can execute different compiled graph.
 This multiple-program multiple-data behavior is currently unsupported.
 To workaround this issue, please pad to maximum length using the Trainer API option ``--pad_to_max_length``.
+- When running HuggingFace GPT fine-tuning with transformers version >= 4.21.0 and using XLA_USE_BF16=1 or XLA_DOWNCAST_BF16=1, you might see NaNs in the loss immediately at the first step.
+This issue occurs due to large negative constants used to implement attention masking (https://github.com/huggingface/transformers/pull/17306).
+To workaround this issue, please use transformers version <= 4.20.0.
+- When using Trainer API option --bf16, you will see "RuntimeError: No CUDA GPUs are available".
+To workaround this error, please add "import torch; torch.cuda.is_bf16_supported = lambda: True" to the Python script (i.e. run_glue.py).
+(Trainer API option --fp16 is not yet supported).

 The following are resolved issues: